 Yes, the total length of the comma-separated custom groups string must not exceed 2048 characters; this is a limitation in Cognito.

+Do you have corrections or additional information about this article?
+Leave a comment!
 Do you have a question about what is described in this article?
-Please contact support here.
+Please contact Support.

-2 comments
+0 comments

 Please sign in to leave a comment.